 Back in the Day

-I’ve spoken at SXSW twice, which used to be something I bragged about.
-I also speak, every day, in the privacy of my own home, where I currently work.
+I’ve spoken at SXSW twice, which used to be a bragging point for me.
+I also speak every day, in the privacy of my home, where I currently work.
 Usually on the phone.
-Sometimes through gotomeeting or Google hangouts.
+Sometimes through GoToMeeting or Google hangouts.
 I’m flexible.
-But not like, literally flexible.
-When I go to yoga once a year, I tend to cry.
+I’m working on the literal flexibility through my borderline-obsessive yoga practice.
+It’s coming along nicely.

-Now that we’re done pretending to give a shit about my past life, let’s get to the good stuff, shall we?
+Let’s finish pretending to give a shit about my past life and get to the good stuff, shall we?

-Currently, I am an Account Director at W2O Group, working on a super rad account in the wine industry.
-I have also worked with luxury travel brands, female entrepreneurs, and basically anyone who needs a trusty sidekick.
-I specialize in building communities, launching products, and developing marketing strategies that aren’t full of the same old eye-roll-inducing BS.
+Currently, I am an Account Director at W2O Group, working with global brands in our tech practice.
+Over the course of my career, I have worked with entertainment companies, service providers, wine industry brands, CPG, biosciences, luxury travel brands, female entrepreneurs, social justice activists, and anyone who needs a trusty sidekick.
+I specialize in building communities (online and offline), launching products, and developing marketing strategies that aren’t full of the same old eye-roll-inducing BS.
 I’ve managed marketing budgets as high as $1.8 million.